pdfgeneratorapi/php-client/docs/Api/DocumentsApi.md

 Generate document (multiple templates)

-Allows to merge multiples template with data and returns base64 encoded document or public URL to a document.
+Allows to merge multiple templated with data and returns base64 encoded document or public URL to a document.
 NB!
 When the public URL option is used, the document is stored for 30 days and automatically deleted.

 ### Example